mixxxdj/mixxx/source/chapters/vinyl_control.rst

 in a track without touching the laptop.
 Turntablists often need to find a break or a vocal sample, and cueing modes make these easy to find.

-The first is just called "Cue."
+The first is just called "Cue".
 In this mode, when you drop the needle on the record *after* the Cue point, Mixxx will seek to that cue point.
 In the second mode, "Hot Cue," when the needle is dropped Mixxx will seek to the nearest hotcue point, working backwards.
 So if you have a hotcue at